*This Tiramisu Crunch Cake recipe is SPONSORED content

 To make the espresso syrup; brew the espresso and stir in the sugar until completely dissolved.

-For the mascarpone frosting; Using an electric handheld or stand mixer (with the paddle attachment) cream the butter and icing sugar together until light and fluffy – about 9 minutes.
-Then add the cream cheese and vanilla extract and beat until smooth.
+For the mascarpone frosting; Using an electric handheld or stand mixer (with the paddle attachment) mix the butter and icing sugar together until it reaches a sandy texture – about 9 minutes.
+Then add the cream cheese (room temperature) and vanilla extract and mix carefully until smooth.
 Fold in the mascarpone, don’t overmix.
 Place the frosting into a piping bag with a plain nozzle.

-To assemble the Tiramisu Crunch Cake: make a collar that’s 22cm long and 15cm wide out of acetate or double folded baking paper and insert it into the same springform cake tin you used to bake the cakes.
+To assemble the Tiramisu Crunch Cake: make a collar that’s 65cm long and 21cm wide out of acetate (2 x A4 acetate sheets taped together) or double folded baking paper and insert it into the same springform cake tin you used to bake the cakes.
 Place the first layer of cake in the bottom of the cake tin.
 Brush generously with espresso syrup (don’t be afraid to really soak it as this is what will make it taste like tiramisu!), pipe a layer of frosting to cover the base and sprinkle with the cocoa crumble.
 Repeat this process until all the cake layers have been used.
 Make sure that each layer is pressed down properly.
 Finish the cake with a layer of frosting and the cocoa crumble.
 Place in the freezer for a minimum of 6 hours or until the frosting is firm.
 To unmold, remove the Tiramisu Crunch Cake from the cake tin, peel of the acetate and allow it to come back to room temperature before serving with a dark chocolate sauce.